stephenchung27/interviews/README.md

 I chose to write this guide using *Elements of Programming Interviews* instead of *Cracking the Coding Interview* for several reasons:

 - It provides solutions in Python.
-- The explanations are more technical, which will train you to better understand verbal explanations better and to speak in a more technical manner.
+- The explanations are more technical, which will train you to better understand verbal explanations and to speak in a more technical manner.
-- They have a honors section which contain common questions asked at the Big N with in-depth solutions.
+- They have an honors section which contain common questions asked at Big N companies with in-depth solutions.
-- It's what I used and it's worked for countless other people.
+- It's what I used and has worked for countless other people.

 1. [Technical Interview Performance by Editor/OS/Language](https://triplebyte.com/blog/technical-interview-performance-by-editor-os-language) by TripleByte
 2. [PEP 3107 - Function Annotations](https://www.python.org/dev/peps/pep-3107/)